QuakeEngines/MHQuakeSpasm/README.md

 In one case I used an old .plan file entry from 1996 to determine the intent behind a strange-looking piece of code in the original sources.

 ### Why did you replace certain Arcane Dimensions sprites with particles?
 Performance.
 The AD "particle system" is lovely, but it chugs badly on lower-end machines.
 On one HP tablet I tested, doing this more than doubled framerates, and maps went from being almost unplayable to being quite playable.
-I've tried to match the original sprites closely enough, and anyway, QSS replaces them as well, so I guess that makes it more acceptable.
+I've tried to match the original sprites closely enough, and anyway, QSS replaces them as well, so I guess that makes it more acceptable to do something like this.

 At some stage I might go back and try some optimizations to sprite drawing that may make it possible to roll-back this replacement.